| Title: | Dynamic Panel Multiple Threshold Model with Fixed Effects |

 ,

-can use dy~x1+x2
+can use dy~x1+x2 with y1.

 We assume the exogenous regressor is weakly exogenous, and